Find us in the Lower Library 27 - Monday through Friday, 9am to 4pm

-I am the Job Development Coordinator for the HSU Academic and Career Advising Center.
-I work closely with the local business community, chamber of commerce’s and national recruiters to bring career related opportunities to HSU students.
-I am a Humboldt State University alumni with a degree in Biology and Zoology.
+I am the Interim Associate Director for the Academic and Career Advising Center.
+I am a alumni with a degree in Biology and Zoology.
 In my free time I love to travel (especially to Disneyland!), watch my daughter swim and compete with our local swim team and attend community events.

-I am proud to be a graduate of HSU's history program who has returned to assist future graduates of HSU with a building a future of their own.
-Since graduating I've gained 7 years in the field of career planning and employment counseling with three separate certifications.
-I started my career working with non profits working with teens and at risk youth, then worked as an employment counselor for the County of Humboldt and then came to work with the HSU Academic and Career Advising Center.
-I am excited to have just become the Faculty Support Coordinator for Service Learning and Career Education.
-Getting the needs of our students and the community met through classroom experiences has become a passion.
-I am working on the last third of my Master's Degree in Sociology, love watching my two daughters grow into strong young girls, love literature and theory, and am the only one in our department who prefers the Lord of the Rings just slightly more than Harry Potter.
+I am proud to be a graduate of Humboldt's History BA program and the Sociology MA program who has returned to assist future graduates of Humboldt with a building a future of their own.
+Since graduating I've gained 15 years in the field of career planning, advising and employment counseling.
+I started my career working with non profits working with teens and at risk youth, then worked as an employment counselor for the County of Humboldt and then came to work with the Humboldt Academic and Career Advising Center.
+I am excited to have just become the Interim Director of Advising.
+Getting the needs of our students met and being able to work across departments to connect our efforts is my passion.

 I am a proud first generation high school and college graduate.
 Coming from a single-parent, immigrant, and working class family taught me many beautiful life-lessons including the value of higher education.
 In 2005, I graduated from the University of California, San Diego with a Bachelor Degree in Psychology and a minor in Sociology.
 (Quick note: Shortly, thereinafter, my three youngest siblings also obtained their college degrees).
 Upon graduation, I worked in universities and found that my love for education extended beyond my personal experience.
 I served as an Employment Services Counselor for the Welfare-to-Work program and really connected with the part of my job that helped clients develop educational/career plans to become independent from the Welfare system.
 In 2016, my husband and I moved from Southern California to Humboldt County and I worked as a Social Worker for a several years.
 In January 2018, I was very fortunate and was offered the position of Career Advisor for the College of Arts, Humanities and Social Sciences.
 Every day is a great day!
 I absolutely love my job!
 I get to work with students with the development of their passions and dreams.
 Every day, I get to witness how education opens opportunities and helps our wonderful students’ achieve amazing things- professionally and academically.